timofeysie/rainbow-connection/python/farming/sensor-platform.md

    sudo cp ~/repos/rainbow-connection/python/farming/farming-index.html /var/www/html/index.html
    ```

+   **Note:** Whenever you modify `farming-index.html` in the repo, you must copy it again to `/var/www/html/index.html` for the changes to appear on the website.
+Nginx serves files from `/var/www/html/`, not from the repo location.

 6. Run the sensor script (as a service or manually) from the repo location:

    ```bash